 Headed up by Professor Mohamed Pourkashanian, the PACT facilities encompass advanced fossil-fuel energy, bioenergy and carbon capture and storage/utilisation technologies for both power generation and industrial applications, and bring together a comprehensive range of integrated pilot-scale and accompanying specialist research and analytical facilities, supported by leading academic expertise.

-“It is an honour for PACT to take over chairmanship of the International Test Centre Network,” said Professor Pourkashanian, “As a facility we share the wider ambitions of the coalition, that is to accelerate the research and development and ultimately de-risk carbon capture technologies.
+“It is an honour for PACT to take over chairmanship of the International Test Center Network,” said Professor Pourkashanian, “As a facility we share the wider ambitions of the coalition, that is to accelerate the research and development and ultimately de-risk carbon capture technologies.

-“The test centres within this network enable industry and academia to demonstrate their technologies and gain the necessary commercial confidence before committing to large scale trials, which not only lowers the overall risk but also enhances chances of commercial success for those technologies.
+“The test centers within this network enable industry and academia to demonstrate their technologies and gain the necessary commercial confidence before committing to large scale trials, which not only lowers the overall risk but also enhances chances of commercial success for those technologies.

 “As a group we are looking forward to the custodianship, and to progressing the aims and vision of the ITCN”.